empathyco/x/.github/contributing/commits.md

 The scope is optional.
 If a change affects the whole project, i.e. changing Prettier rules, you do not need to add a scope that says “all the project”.
 This part must only be added if the change affects a specific part of the code.

-The scope is used to group the related changes in the change log, so you can easily see all the changes that have been done to an specific part of the library.
+The scope is used to group the related changes in the changelog, so you can easily see all the changes that have been done to an specific part of the library.

 If you don’t know what scope your commit should have, probably you should do multiple commits.